By Amy Gorin, MS, RDN

 Is coronavirus contagious?
 Yup!
-With more and more coronavirus (COVID-19) cases popping up across the United States and more of us being in quarantine, everyone seems to have their immune systems on their minds—and rightfully so.
+With more and more coronavirus cases popping up across the United States and more of us being in quarantine, everyone seems to have their immune systems on their minds—and rightfully so.
 So what can you do to prevent catching SARS CoV-2, the virus that causes COVID-19, especially since we're now in the waiting period for the COVID-19 vaccine.

 When it's working properly, this internal defense system will help protect you from disease- and illness-causing microorganisms.
 But is having a healthy immune system just the luck of the draw during this coronavirus scare?

 With the number of cases growing by the day (this tracking tool from Johns Hopkins is super helpful), I'm still pretty anxious.
 I don't know about you, but I'm counting down the days until we have a coronavirus vaccine.

 Not quite.
 With the help of a nutrient-packed diet (hello fruits and vegetables!), you can strengthen your immune system and better fight off pesky germs.
 During this current coronavirus pandemic, this is super important.
 In this blog post, I'm giving you the tools you need to do just that.

 As you scroll down, you'll find more than a week's worth of oh-so-tasty recipes that will help your immune cells fight off bacteria and viruses that make their way into the body, as well as a list of key foods that can amp up your protection against colds and flu.
 Go ahead and get started today to help prevent coronavirus transmission.

 And if you're not sure what to do with this grocery list of nutritious eats, you're in luck: I'm sharing my favorite smoothie recipe packed with ingredients that work to increase your immunity.

 Stay well and fend off those coronavirus symptoms, my friends!
 Let's also be hopeful that we're not headed toward being under quarantine!

 Tasty Immunity-Boosting Recipes